GamePro Gaming Cabinet for Reflex Gaming

-As I joined Reflex Gaming in 2016, I was given a task to design and engineer a new cabinet for a digital market.
-The company had a great need in a new cabinet as most of the company products were on a market for more than a decade and lost significant interest during that time.
+As I joined Reflex Gaming in 2016, I was given a task to develop / design a new cabinet for the digital market.
+Most of the company products were on a market for more than a decade and lost significant interest during that time.
+The company required this new cabinet to keep with demand of the digital gaming industry.

 Picture.1 – Initial concept idea

-It took me around 8 month to complete the initial “wooden” concept of the cabinet.
-During that time the company management was actively reviewing my work and making changes to the overall look and operational requirements.
+It took around 6 month to bring the initial idea of this concept to life.
+During that time I was actively reviewing my work with the company management and making updates to the overall design.

 Picture.2 – Front plastic door design

 It was very exiting for me to work with the design of the door as it was the biggest plastic moulded part in my career at that time.
-I spent around 2 weeks finalizing the design and during that time I made a number of changes to achieve the best draft angles, rigidity of the final part and moulding performance.
-The result over exceeded my expectations.
+I spent around 2 weeks finalizing the design and during that time I made a number of changes to achieve the best draft angles, rigidity of the final part and molding performance.
+I was happy with the final result.

->Another plastic moulded part of the cabinet was the coin tray.
+>Another plastic molded part of the cabinet was the coin tray.
 Comparing to the front door it was relatively simple part (pic. below).

 Picture.3 – plastic coin tray design

-When I was close to the finish line, the whole concept suddenly took an unexpected turn as the company management discovered new metalwork suppliers in Europe with attractive fabrication prices.
-The decision was made to convert the whole cabinet into metal design, but keep exactly the same look.
+When I was close to the finish line, the whole concept suddenly took an unexpected turn as the company management discovered a new metalwork supplier with attractive fabrication prices.
+The decision was made to convert the whole cabinet into the sheet metal design.

 Picture.4 – GamePro cabinet – final result (Twin screen version on the left and Triple version on the right)

-The cabinet received a lot of attention on the market and ultimately became the company top product.
-I was happy to see the final result of my work and success of this product.
+The cabinet received a lot of attention on the market and as a result became the company top selling product.
+I was happy to see the final result of my work and success of the product.